Alvin and the Chipmunks: Recording technique

-The Chipmunks' voices were recorded at half the normal tape speed on audiotape by voice talent (on the 1960s records, generally Ross Bagdasarian Sr.'s own voice overdubbed three times, on the post-1980s records, studio singers) talking or singing at half the normal speaking rate.
+The Chipmunks' voices were recorded at half the normal tape speed on audiotape by voice talent (on the 1960s records, generally Ross Bagdasarian's own voice overdubbed three times, on the post-1980s records, studio singers) talking or singing at half the normal speaking rate.
 When the tape was played back at normal speed, they would sound a full octave higher in pitch, at normal tempo.
-The technique was by no means new to the Chipmunks.
-For example, the high- and low-pitched characters in The Wizard of Oz were achieved by speeding up and slowing down vocal recordings.
-Also, Mel Blanc's voice characterization for Daffy Duck was Sylvester the Cat's voice sped up to some extent.
-Now, the same effect is created digitally and in real-time with a pitch shift.

-However, the extensive use of this technique with the Chipmunks, coupled with their popularity, linked this technique to them.
-The term "chipmunk-voiced" has entered the American vernacular to describe any artificially high-pitched voice.
-A similar effect could be obtained in playback by merely taking an LP recorded at 33 RPM and playing it back at 45 or 78 RPM, a trick sometimes tried out by ordinary record listeners.
-The instrumental portions of the song are sped up as well, however, making it obvious that the music is being played at the wrong speed.
+The use of this technique with the Chipmunks linked this technique to them, with the term chipmunk-voiced entering the American vernacular to describe any artificially high-pitched voice.
 Bagdasarian recorded vocals and music at different speeds to combine properly on his recording.
 Guitarist Les Paul said he visited Bagdasarian's studio in 1958 and helped with the recording.
+The early Hip hop production style of artist Kanye West involved sped-up, high-pitch vocal samples from classic Soul music records incorporated with his own (additional) instrumentation, a style that was to become known as chipmunk soul.
+Due in part to the acclaim of his debut album The College Dropout, such sampling techniques subsequently became much copied by myriad of other hip-hop producers.